black-sliver/evermizer/guide.md

 * __Q__: Is there a video tutorial?
 * __A__: No tutorial yet, only regular VODs.
 Will update once someone uploads one.
 * __Q__: The market timer is over but I never started it?!
-* __A__: Once you have 2 diamond eyes the game always behaves as if the market timer has expired.
+* __A__: Once you have 2 Diamond Eyes the game always behaves as if the market timer has expired.
 * __Q__: The market is empty/square is filled but Vigor fight does not start?!
 * __A__: You have to jump down the ravine next to Blimp south of the desert to progress.